-Intellectual Property, which is a product of intellectual capability and labour, is therefore, another class of property and it emanates primarily from the activities of human intellect.
 Intellectual Property relates to information which can be incorporated in tangible objects and reproduced in different locations.
 For Example, Patents, Designs, Trade Marks and Copyright.
 The rights accrued on the owner of such property (Intellectual Property) are termed as Intellectual Property Rights (IPR).

 As stated above, Intellectual Property (IP) refers to the creations of the human mind, like inventions, literary and artistic works, and symbols, names, images and designs used in commerce.
-It can be divided into two categories viz., Industrial property, which includes inventions (patents), trademarks, industrial designs, and geographic indications of source; and Copyright, which includes literary and artistic works such as novels, poems and plays, films, musical works, artistic works, such as, drawings, paintings, photographs and sculptures, and architectural designs.
+It can be divided into two categories:-

+- 1. Industrial property, which includes inventions (patents), trademarks, industrial designs, and geographic indications of source; and - 2.
+Copyright, which includes literary and artistic works such as novels, poems and plays, films, musical works, artistic works, such as, drawings, paintings, photographs and sculptures, and architectural designs.
 Rights related to copyright include those of performing artists in their performances, producers of phonograms in their recordings, and those of broadcasters in their radio and television programs.

 Intellectual property rights protect the interests of creators by giving them property rights over their creations.

-The most noticeable distinction between Intellectual Property and other forms of properties is that Intellectual Property is intangible, that is, it cannot be defined or identified by its own physical parameters.
+The most noticeable distinction between Intellectual Property and other forms of properties is that:- which collectively are referred to as "Intellectual Property."

+Intellectual Property is intangible, that is, it cannot be defined or identified by its own physical parameters.
 It must be expressed in some discernible way to be protectable.
+Generally, it encompasses four separate and distinct types of intangible properties, namely

+- a) Patent

+- b) Trademark

+- c) Copyright and

+- d) Trade Secret,

-Generally, it encompasses four separate and distinct types of intangible properties, namely, Patent, Trademark, Copyright, and Trade Secret, which collectively are referred to as "Intellectual Property."
-However, the scope and definition of Intellectual Property is constantly evolving with the inclusion of newer forms under the gambit of Intellectual Property.
-In recent times, Geographical Indications, Protection of plant varieties, Protection for semi-conductors and integrated circuits, and Undisclosed Information have been brought under the umbrella of Intellectual Property.
+However, the scope and definition of Intellectual Property is constantly evolving with the inclusion of newer forms under the ambit of Intellectual Property.
+In recent times, have been brought under the umbrella of Intellectual Property.

+- a) Geographical Indications

+- b) Protection of plant varieties

+- c) Protection for semi-conductors and integrated circuits, and

+- d) Undisclosed Information